-In order to obtain an appropriate educational experience, residents should see an advancing number of patients per continuity clinic session: Interns = 3/clinic, 2nd years = 4/clinic, 3rd years = 5/clinic.
-Starting in July 2013, the TOTAL number of patients seen in clinic will be tracked on a quarterly basis.
+In order to obtain an appropriate educational experience, residents should see an advancing number of patients per continuity clinic session: Interns = 3/clinic, $2^{nd}$ years = 4/clinic, $3^{rd}$ years = 5/clinic.
+The TOTAL number of patients seen in clinic will be tracked on a quarterly basis.
 This number will be determined by multiplying the number of clinics attended by the end of each quarter and the average number of patients seen per clinic session.
 This can also be seen on the ACGME report as the "number of patient visits."
 The goal number of patients to be seen by the end of each quarter is shown below.